Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-For more details on the features you should look for in an over-60s home loan, check with a mortgage broker and ask for advice tailored to your needs and situation.
+For more details on the features you should look for in mortgages for people over 60 years old in Canada, check with a mortgage broker and ask for advice tailored to your needs and situation.

 If you’re retired or planning to retire soon, taking on new debt can be a risky endeavor.
 If your expenses are higher than expected, you could end up having to postpone your retirement or go back to work to make ends meet.
 And if your retirement money is tied up in stocks, you could end up in financial trouble if the economy takes a downturn.

 Getting a mortgage when you’re over 60 is almost the same as getting a mortgage when you’re younger — but you will need to prove a source of income if you’re no longer getting pay stubs.
 To get the best deal, compare mortgage lenders before getting started.